corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/deployment-kubernetes.md

 See the CENM documentation for more information about the list of available [network parameters]({{< relref "../../../../1.6/cenm/config-network-parameters.md" >}}) and instructions on [updating network parameters]({{< relref "./updating-network-parameters.md" >}}).

-### Run Flag Day
+### Run flag day

-Use the following CENM Command-Line Interface (CLI) tool command to run a Flag Day:
+Use the following CENM Command-Line Interface (CLI) tool command to run a flag day:

 {{< note >}} For the changes to be advertised to the nodes, the new network map must be signed by the Signing Service.
 This operation is scheduled to take place at regular intervals (by default, once every 10 seconds), as defined in the network map configuration.